embermap/emberconf-2020-domain-modeling/README.md

 As frontend developers we often don't have to deal directly with it.
 But we do need to understand enough about our server resources to be able to do our job.

-- In traditional SSR, user fetches HTML (wikipedia page).
-Is it stale?
-How does user know? cmd+R to reload
-- Does it work?
-Often yes.
-The model is very simple.
-- But can you build Slack with it?
-- Ideally, User shouldn’t be responsible for whether they’re looking at fresh data.
-Think about iMessages or text messaging.
-Push vs. pull.
-- This is the power that JS gives us.
-- Keeping our UIs updated means we need to be intelligent about what data we fetch on our user’s behalf, as well as when we fetch it.
-- Sometimes we want to push all new data.
-In Slack, you get a message, server should push message up to client + UI re-renders
-- Other times, we want to render from cache.
-If you open Mail app on Mac or your phone, you have all your recent messages locally.
-If you get a new email you want to see it, but if you click back and forth between messages you should read them instantly, even if network is down.
-Want to render from cache.
+Traditional SSR has the luxury of getting to speak directly to the database (the source of truth) on every request.
+But SSR can't build rich experiences on the web, like Slack or Google Calendar.

+These types of JS apps - like the apps we build with Ember - must grapple with the fact that the source of truth is remote, and requires a network call to communicate with.

-- All of this motivates the question of how best to get data from our servers to our frontends, which is where domain modeling comes into play.
+All of this motivates the question of how best to get data from our servers to our frontends, which is where domain modeling comes into play.

 ## Exercise 1: Getting familiar with the inspector